 Note: UE modelling to handle UL and DL MAC should be left to RAN2 and CT groups.

-Editor's Note: Effects of RAN to AMF call flow are FFS.
+NOTE: Effects of RAN to AMF call flow is not addressed in the present document.

-Editor's Note: Figure needs to be updated to match steps in the description.

 3. RAN forwards the UL_MAC, counter, to the core network for verification.
 Upon successful verification, the network sends decrypted capability information and notification to RAN.
 Upon successful verification, AMF stores the verified radio capability information.